 My Pop is now 93 and playing better than ever.
 I was reluctant to tell him about my musical hiatus, not because I thought he would judge me (he’s not the type), but because I felt I had forsaken a family legacy.
 It’s as if he had given me the Hope Diamond and I had buried it in the ground and forgot to make a treasure map.
 It seemed unforgivable.

-I had begun to feel as if I’d not only denied my heritage, but betrayed my relationship with music.
+I had begun to feel as if I had not only denied my heritage, but also betrayed my relationship with music.
 I ignored the sage advice my music teacher had given me in high school and denied my soul the very thing that gave it wings.

 When I finally told my father how I felt about what I’d done, he said:

-What matters is that you continue to CREATE.
+What matters is that you continue to create.
 As long as you are creating, your soul will flourish.
 It is important for everyone to have a creative outlet, but for souls like ours, it is absolutely essential… as essential as breathing.
-If you stopped writing books, then I would be worried, but your books are like music to me, and the songs you have written tell wonderful stories, so where is the loss to your soul?
+If you stopped writing books, then I would be worried, but your books are like music to me, and the songs you write all tell wonderful stories, so where is the loss to your soul?